You will probably have come across adverts for Sky and Virgin Media broadband deals

 All that is not to say that Virgin Media TV isn’t good.
 While they don’t have their own channels, you can still access some of the best of Sky has to offer, such as Sky Sports and Sky Cinema, as well as a number of other on demand services like BBC iPlayer and 4oD.
 Virgin’s basic package, Big Bundle, only offers 110 channels, but their standard set top box, the V6, functions in much the same way as the Sky Q box, also with a 1TB storage capacity.

-Sky vs Virgin bundle deals: Which is better?
+Sky vs Virgin Media bundle deals: Which is better?

 Here it’s pretty much a tie.
 Both Virgin Media and Sky offer comparable bundle services when taking into account speed, reliability, value for money, user experience and channel availability.

-Sky vs Virgin customer service: Which is better?
+Sky vs Virgin Media customer service: Which is better?

-Again, the two services are pretty much tied here.
+Again, the two providers are pretty much tied when it comes to customer service.
 According to a report from industry monitor Ofcom in 2019, overall satisfaction from Virgin Media users is at 85%, and Sky is at 83%.

 Strangely, this same report stated that Sky received 20 complaints per 100,000 customers, and Virgin received 51 per 100,000; and average waiting time on customer service lines with Sky was 1min 24s, and 2min 19s for Virgin Media.

-Sky vs Virgin: Which company is more widely available?
+Sky vs Virgin Media: Which company is more widely available?

 The clear winner here is Sky, purely down to the fact that it runs on the BT Openreach network, which is accessible to 99% of mainland UK properties.
 The estimated reach of Virgin Media’s own network is around 75%, and mainly in urban areas (according to ‘broadband choices’).

-Use our postcode checker to see what kind of coverage you can expect in your area and compare broadband deals.
-Look for Virgin Media broadband deals using our tool, and Sky broadband deals.
+Use our postcode checker to see what kind of coverage you can expect in your area.